jaffacakes2323/Portfolio/README.md

 ![Screenshot 3](https://github.com/jaffacakes2323/Tom_Portfolio/blob/main/images/oil_production_pie.png)
 ![Screenshot 4](https://github.com/jaffacakes2323/Tom_Portfolio/blob/main/images/population_oilconsumption.png)

 - Created a column chart to show the top 25 populated countries alongside oil consumption.
 Again the US stands out here with a much higher consumption rate in compared with population.
-Created a similar column chart whilst fitering by consmption instead, provides another angle.
+Created a similar column chart whilst fitering by consmption instead, to provide another angle.
 There are further coutries here that show a higher consumption raite in proportion to their population (Japan, Russia, Saudi Arabia, South Korea...).

 ![Screenshot 5](https://github.com/jaffacakes2323/Tom_Portfolio/blob/main/images/population_oilconsumption.png)

 The below combo chart helps explore usage per capita further.
-I was suprised to see the US outside of the top 10, considering their overal usage.
+Unexpectedly, the US is outside of the top 10, despite their much higher consumption.
 Singapore is definitely an outlier here, at least doubling all other yearly litres per capita.
-7 of these top 10 countries have a much smaller land mass, which is a major point of interest and inspires further invesitagation.
-What causes these smaller countries to be consuming more per capita?
+7 of these top 10 countries have a much smaller land mass, which is a point of interest and asks for further invesitagation.
+What causes these smaller countries to have a higher rate of consumption per capita?
 Is this politically, ecenomically or cultrally influenced?
-This also poses the question of whether the data source is trustworthy, and if the information is accurate.

 ![Screenshot 6](https://github.com/jaffacakes2323/Tom_Portfolio/blob/main/images/litres_per_capita_by_price.png)

 The final 2 graphs help visualise the countries with the highest and lowest prices per litre.
 North Korea having a 10 times higher price than the average (£1.25 per litre).
-Clearly a result of heavy sanctions and limited sources.
+Clearly a result of heavy sanctions and limited resources.

 ![Screenshot 7](https://github.com/jaffacakes2323/Tom_Portfolio/blob/main/images/highest_price.png)

-Below shows a combo graph for the coutries with the lowest price per litre (line), and their production rates, to see if there is a strong correlation with price and production.
-However, whilst there are some high producing countries here with low prices (Saudi Arabia in particular), there is no clear relationship, as some of the coutnries with the lowest pricest, also have a low contribution in terms of production.
+Below shows a combo graph for the coutries with the lowest price per litre (line), and their production rates, to show if there is a strong correlation with price and production.
+However, whilst there are some high producing countries here with low prices (Saudi Arabia in particular), there is no clear relationship, as some of the lowest prices also have a low production contribution.

 ![Screenshot 8](https://github.com/jaffacakes2323/Tom_Portfolio/blob/main/images/lowest_price_production.png)